dji-sdk/Mobile-SDK-Doc/source/cn/introduction/camera_concepts.md

 Another way to increase exposure is to increase the aperture.

-Aperture is usually described in f-numbers (also called f-stops):
+Aperture is usually described with f-numbers (also called f-stops) where f/1.4 is a large aperture and f/22 is a small aperture.

-* The f-number describes the diameter of the aperture
+* The f-number (N) is formally the ratio of the lens [focal length](#field-of-view-and-focal-length) (f) to aperture diameter (D): N=f/D
+* Customarily it is written as f/N (which is the equation above rearranged) and describes the diameter of the lens
 * To double the amount of light, the aperture area must be doubled
-* Doubling the aperture area, increases the diameter by 1.414 (square root of 2)
+* As the aperture is a circle, doubling the aperture area increases the diameter by a factor of 1.414 (square root of 2)
-* Therefore to increase an aperture by one exposure stop, the f-number is increased by 1.414
+* Therefore to change an aperture by one exposure stop, the f-number is changed by 1.414
+* D is inversely proportional to N, thus a larger N will describe a smaller D
+* Compared to an aperture of f/1.4, f/2 is an aperture of half the area (f/1.4*1.414) and therefore one stop smaller.

 However as shown [previously](#resolve-the-image), as the aperture increases each pixel will see more than one feature in the scene, causing the picture to be increasingly out of focus.

 A lens can be used to bring parts of the scene back into focus.

 <html><img src="../../images/camera-concepts/LensOnAperture.gif" width=100%></html>

+> **Note:** This is a simplification.
+There are many lenses in a modern camera system many of which are between the aperture and sensor.
+However, the described concepts are the same between simple and more complex systems.

 Lenses however can only focus light from a fixed distance in front of it, to a fixed distance behind it.
 Light coming from a different distance in front of it, will focus at a different distance behind it.
 When a lens is used to bring a feature into focus, features at different distances to the camera will be out of focus.